Mosul Dam: Before the dam

+To ensure as many of the archeological sites were inspected before being submerged under the lake that would form behind the dam, the Iraqi government invited several foreign delegations to participate.
+This rescue operation included the British Archaeological Expedition to Iraq as a prominent participant.
+In 1985, one of their sites, Tell Deir Situn garnered an Assyrian fibula, some Hellenic oil lamps, and a Seleucid coin of Alexander Balas.

 In 2010, following a massive drought, the ruins of an ancient palace were discovered in the reservoir.
 The palace, which is approximately 3,400 years old, is believed to have belonged to the Mitanni.
 The first excavation occurred in 2019 by a joint Kurdish-German team.
-The ruins include a terrace of mud bricks, walls as large as two meters high and two meters thick, wall paintings, and ten clay tablets covered in cuneiform.
+The ruins include a terrace of mud bricks, walls two meters high and two meters thick, wall paintings, and ten clay tablets covered in cuneiform.

 Planning

 Development of Iraq's rivers progressed rapidly in the mid-20th century as Saddam Hussain sought to control water resources for agriculture and to prevent flooding in Baghdad.
 Planning for the Mosul Dam began in the 1950s with the help of Sir Alexander Gibb & Partners, a British firm who identified a location in 1953.
 In 1956, the Iraq Development Council contracted Koljian American to carry out studies for an irrigation dam at the location.
 The studies were completed the next year when Iraq asked the Harza Company to carry out a similar investigation who recommended a different location in 1960, based on karst foundations for two other recommended locations.
 In 1962, Iraq sought a third opinion from the Soviet Technoprom Export company who recommended a separate site.
 A fourth company, a Finland firm, Imatran Voima carried out a study in 1965 and a fifth company, Geotehnika of Yugoslavia, carried out studies in 1972.
 Based on the findings of all five companies which cited complex foundations, Iraq had a French firm, Soletanch, to carry out in-depth geological studies which occurred between 1974 and 1978.
 In 1978, the Swiss Consultants Consortium became the official consultants for the dam.